-- AD access mask bit that grant privileges that aren't easily expressed in the access mask - Interpreted a few different ways - If the ObjectAceType of an ACE with CONTROL\ACCES set is the GUID of a confidential property or property set, this bit controls read access to that property

-E.g. in the case of the Local Administrator Password - Soltution (LAPS)
+- AD access mask bit that grants privileges that aren't easily expressed in the access mask - Interpreted a few different ways... - If the ObjectAceType of an ACE with CONTROL_ACCESS set is the GUID of a confidential property or property set, this bit controls read access to that property - E.g. in the case of the Local Administrator Password Soltution (LAPS)

-DS\CONTROL\ACCESS and Extended Rights
+DS_CONTROL_ACCESS and Extended Rights

-- If the ObjectAceType GUID matches a registered extended-right GUID in the schema, then control\access grants that particular "control access right" - Examples: - □ User-Force-Change-Password on user objects - DS-Replication-Get-Changes and DS-Replication-Get-Changes-All on the domain object itself
+- If the ObjectAceType GUID matches a registered extended-right GUID in the schema, then control_access grants that particular "control access right" - □ User-Force-Change-Password on user objects - DS-Replication-Get-Changes and DS-Replication-Get-Changes-All on the domain object itself